charrlotteadelina/charrlotteadelina.github.io/_posts/2024-03-15-Botanical Gardens-in-the-Plantationocene.md

 <br>

 <div style="text-align: left">
-Overall, the trip seemed to be fairly successful, and students picked on different themes from the seminar.
+Overall, the trip seemed to be fairly successful, and students picked up on different themes from the seminar.
 One of them summed it up quite nicely: “I didn’t know we could explain so much with the movement of plants, but we can!”
 </div>

 <br>